1. Home

 In Periodic: A Game of the Elements, players collect sets of elements and advance their research by moving through the periodic table.
 Players use energy to activate periodic trends and move in the corresponding directions.
 The conservation of energy forces players to spend carefully and play efficiently.
 The game ends when someone completes the research track or when a stack of goal cards is depleted.
 The player with the most victory points at the end of the game wins!

-Subatomic Card Game: 2nd Edition (An Atom Building Game)
+Subatomic Card Game: 2nd Edition (An Atom Building Game) (On Order)

-Subatomic Card Game: 2nd Edition (An Atom Building Game)
+Subatomic Card Game: 2nd Edition (An Atom Building Game) (On Order)

 Subatomic is a deck-building game about building elements from subatomic particles!
 Players begin the game with a small deck of quarks and photons.
 Each turn, players draw a new hand of cards and decide to either build up their atom to score points, or buy stronger cards for their deck.
 Players use their quarks and photons to build protons, neutrons and electrons.